DorsaRoh/multi-style-transfer/README.md

         return input  # return input image unchanged
 ```

-### 5. Running the Style Transfer
-Optimize the generated image to minimize the content and style losses:

 ### Result
 After running the style transfer, you will get an image that combines the content of the content image with the artistic style of the style image - a successful style transfer!